ppaez/alsaseq/doc/tracks.rst

 Implementation
 ==============
+tracks uses the `alsaseq`__ module to create an ALSA sequencer client with one input port, one output port and a queue.
+The queue marks the incoming events with an arrival timestamp and allows scheduling future start times for outgoing events.
+The client will be listed as *ReproductorGrabador* in ALSA utilities like aconnect.
+The queue is started when the program starts and every time that playback mode is entered.
+It is stopped with the stop mode is entered.

 tracks uses the `alsamidi`__ module to read the sequence file, using an instance of the Seq class.
 The `tracks` attribute of the instance is a list